damiso15/alx-low_level_programming/0x1A-hash_tables/README.md

 # alx-low_level_programming
 * 0-hash_table_create.c - Write a function that creates a hash table.
 * 1-djb2.c - Write a hash function implementing the djb2 algorithm.
+* 2-key_index.c - Write a function that gives you the index of a key.